 It’s easy to be seduced by local trends, with sumptuous saris and hand-beaded silk salwar kameez offering a dizzying variety of color and style.
 Kala Niketan in Marine Lines is the best shop in Mumbai to initiate a foray into Indian fashion, with legions of helpful staff eager to advise on a smart selection.

 This hip concept store injects traditional Indian aesthetics with a contemporary hit.
 Featuring edgy prints from trending local graphic artists alongside tech paraphernalia, eye-catching homeware and inside-joke T-shirts, Kulture Shop’s boutiques in trendy Bandra and Fort are frequented by Mumbai’s coolest crowd.

 Tucked away in Colaba’s chic Art Deco quarter, Clove is a cleverly presented lifestyle store that combines smart local fashion with finely-wrought homeware and beautifully finished leather bags.
-Its owner travels between Mumbai and London, and she infuses Clove’s distinct Indian flavor with a crisp British influence.
+Its owner travels between Mumbai and London, and she infuses Clove’s distinct Indian flavour with a crisp British influence.

 Named after an infamous royal courtesan turned Buddhist, Amrapali’s numerous Mumbai enclaves are as opulent as their jewel-encrusted wares.
-While overstated traditional costume designs typically take center stage, Amrapali’s subtle Soul Bazaar and Lotus Legacy collections contain some real treasures.
+While overstated traditional costume designs typically take centre stage, Amrapali’s subtle Soul Bazaar and Lotus Legacy collections contain some real treasures.

 Feature images © Studio Malabar; Bombay Paperie; Good Earth/Instagram; Kulture Shop; Amrapali Jewels/Instagram